bluebindu/lighter-2/doc/security.md

 database.
 When locked, API access is denied, except for `UnlockLighter` (which requires knowledge of Lighter's password).
-When unlocked, a `LockLighter` API is avaiable to request locking (Lighter password required).
+When unlocked, a `LockLighter` API is available to request locking (Lighter password required).

 ## Setup